picass02005/PyMacro-async/README.rst

     This is a decorator used to register a macro.
 It has 3 parameters:

     - window: The window(s) where you want your macro to be working.
 If you set it to "default" it will work on any window if no window specific macro on same key(s) is defined
     - key: The key(s) you want to press to activate the macro.
-The "+" can be used to mean "and" and the "." can be used to mean "or".
+The "." can be used to mean "and" and the "+" can be used to mean "or".
 The or always take priority over the and.
-Example: "a+b.c" mean "(a and b) or c"
+Example: "a.b+c" mean "(a and b) or c"
     - loop: Set it to True to make the macro looping until you press the key a 2nd time.
 Caution: put a asyncio.sleep of 0.1 seconds at the end of your macro to avoid an excessive cpu usage

 - **disable_all_macros_for_window**